digpublishing/catalogues-study/content/scholarly-content/confidence.md

 \

-> In some ways it's like museum wall texts [exhibit labels], and so you don't know if it's being quirky or not - you know, if they've been told, "Don't be too controversial," or "Don't give your opinion."
+> In some ways it's like museum wall texts [exhibit labels], and so you don't know if it's being quirky or not—you know, if they've been told, "Don't be too controversial," or "Don't give your opinion."
 On the other hand, it may be completely out to lunch.

 There are a number of ways, however, that the catalogues can instill more trust in their readers: